International Investors: Harm or Help

 I agree the Dayk should refuse to let another ton of coal be removed until Jakarta starts to provide the very basics infrastructure…but don’t look overseas for the source of the trouble…is an empire much closer than that…

-7. sputjam Says:
+7. sputjam says:

 Only way to maximise returns on resorces is to utilise it ourselves.
 Unfortunately, there is very little industry to speak of.
 No giant steel mills, car plants, shibuilding etc.